NguyenJR6/SQL-Project/README.md

 Pulling data by specific tables from the database and converting them into .csv files to create a visualization off of Microsoft Power BI

+Testing and executing queries such as joining tables, selecting specific columns from tables, etc.

 Here's a sample template of the database documentation for the ARPG project: